 The Stop-Over Point On Your Way to Phnom Penh

-There is one 20-minute stop for rest after the bus has travelled about 1 or 2 kilometers away from the border, upon entering the territory of Cambodia in the border town of Bavet.
+There is one 20-minute stop for rest after the bus has travelled about 1 or 2 kilometers away from the border, after entering the territory of Cambodia in the border town of Bavet.

 What to do during the "pit-stop"?